jmyers7/book/_sources/chapters/theory-to-practice.md

 This is a little of what I can glean from this last figure: If we believed that the true population distribution was normal, the data tells us otherwise.
 Indeed, the two CDFs have some fairly significant differences.
 Notice that the ECDF is steeper than the normal CDF right _before_ the red dashed line, and that it also has an inflection point before this line.
 This tells me that the sample density curve should be peaked slightly to the left of the normal density curve.
 As we pass over the dashed line, the ECDF is concave downward and hence the sample density curve is decreasing over these $x$-values as it drops downward into its tail.
 But as it begins its descent, the normal CDF is steeper, so the sample density curve should be descending at a quicker rate, putting it underneath the normal density curve.
 But then, as we get toward the right edge of the figure, the slopes of the ECDF appear to be larger than those of the normal CDF, and so the two density curves should cross again, putting the sample density's upper tail on top of the normal density's tail.
 In fact, if I squint hard enough, it appears that the ECDF might have a second inflection point on the far right of the figure.

 As I will show you below, computers are capable of estimating PDFs from data using something called _kernel density estimation_ (KDE).
-If I feed the Airbnb data into my computer, it returns the following sketch of the data density curve:
+If I feed the Airbnb data into my computer, it returns the following sketch of the data density curve using KDE:

 ```{code-cell} ipython3
 :tags: [hide-input]